Hypocrita20XX/Conexus/README.md

 #### Potential Issues
 *If you encounter any issues, do let me know!
 Unfortunately I don't have a PHD in pest control, so bugs could happen spontaneously.*</br></br>
 *As of v1.2.0, there's now a log file that gets created after Conexus has done his job.
-This is located in DarkestDungeon\mods\_Logs.
+This is located in Documents\Conexus\Logs.
 If you have an issue, send that to me via the [Github issue tracker!](https://github.com/Hypocrita20XX/Conexus/issues)*

+#### Documentation
+*I've done my very best to provide adequate documentation in various forms.
+If you're more into videos, you can check out [the video tab on Nexus Mods](https://www.nexusmods.com/darkestdungeon/mods/858?tab=videos) or [this playlist on Youtube](https://www.youtube.com/playlist?list=PLet2vPZn40UGuVOUWylHQwKDY6rYxZoKb) for a series of videos covering every aspect of Conexus.*</br>
+*If you would prefer text, you can check out the PDF guides available [in the files tab on Nexus Mods](https://www.nexusmods.com/darkestdungeon/mods/858?tab=files) as well as [on Github](https://github.com/Hypocrita20XX/Conexus/tree/master/Documentation/Guides)*</br>
+*Every release archive also contains a short quickstart guide that should get you up and running, if you prefer shorter documentation.
+If you don't like Youtube or just want a copy of the video series, that's also available in the files tab.*</br>
+*I've made two archives available, one without captions, and another with captions baked into each video.
+There's also a transcript, if you would like that as well!*</br>
+*Lastly, if you're a developer, I've got an archive [on Nexus Mods](https://www.nexusmods.com/darkestdungeon/mods/858?tab=files) containing source code for several recent releases.
+The code for the latest release is available here on Github and in archive form [in the releases section](https://github.com/Hypocrita20XX/Conexus/releases), basic informating concerning setting up a dev environment can be found [in this readme](https://github.com/Hypocrita20XX/Conexus/blob/master/Project/README.md).*</br>
+*Please keep in mind that I can't help you set up a dev environment.
+I know how to set it up on my system, but have no experience doing so for anyone else.*</br>
+*Sorry about that!*

 #### Closing Thoughts
 *As I mentioned earlier, this entire project, source code included, is [licensed under MIT](https://github.com/Hypocrita20XX/Conexus/blob/master/LICENSE)*